-'The Chinese Attack: Ypres 1917'is the second edition of the 2011 paperback, currently available as a Matador ebook but due for re-issue shortly in paperback format.
+'The Chinese Attack: Ypres 1917' is the second edition of the 2011 paperback, currently available as a Matador ebook but re-issued in paperback format.
 This will coincide with the centenary of the foundation of the Chinese Labour Corps in early 1917.

 John Bishop’s third novel returns to the First World war era with underage Harry’s love of cars and his desire to see some action taking us on a non-stop adventure in war torn Belgium.